JanezStupar/js-gettext-primer/README.md

 After translators are done, PO files are compiled into a MO format, which is used by standard gettext tools.
 Or in our case, we compile PO files into JavaScript or JSON for usage in webapp frontend.

+Last the compiled translation files are utilized by the application runtime to deliver correctly translated texts to the user.

 # Coming soon(tm)
 * Discussion on commonly used translation mechanisms.